 Business Sports Club

-The goal of the club is to show members what opportunities there are in the sports world while furthering their interest in the sports industry as a whole.
+The goal of this club is to show members what opportunities there are in the sports world while furthering their interest in the sports industry as a whole.

 Creative Thinking Club